Skip to content

 For more information, please email emergingscholars@naacfrc.org

-The National African American Child and Family Research Center chose four brilliant scholars for this year’s Emerging Scholars Program.
+The National African American Child and Family Research Center chose four brilliant scholars for the 2023 year Emerging Scholars Program.

 Image of Amber B. Sansbury, Ph.D National African American Children and Family Research Center (NAACFRC) Emerging Scholars 2023